|Case of POM Wonderful|

 - 1/2 teaspoon crushed red pepper

-- In a medium saucepan, combine all of the ingredients.
-Whisk to ensure the incorporation of the honey.
+- In a medium saucepan, whisk together all of the ingredients.

 - Bring the mixture to a boil.